 Saltines crackers are not the best choice for weight loss, but it’s still possible to lose weight if you only eat them on occasion.
 Or in other words, they aren’t unhealthy per se and don’t pose much risk of ruining your diet if you only eat a few.

-Remember, when you’re aiming to lose weight the best thing you can do is burn more calories than you eat, or create a calorie deficit [1].
-So if a calorie deficit is being maintained then yes, you can justify eating small amounts of crackers.
-Although some may take it to the next level by asking “Can you eat anything on a calorie deficit?”, it’s still best to eat mostly healthy although the occasional cracker shouldn’t ruin a diet.
+Remember, when you’re aiming to lose weight the best thing you can do is burn more calories than you eat, or create a calorie deficit.1 So if a calorie deficit is being maintained then yes, you can justify eating small amounts of crackers.
+Although some may wonder if they can eat anything on a calorie deficit, it’s best to eat mostly healthy foods, though the occasional cracker shouldn’t ruin a diet.

-So are saltine crackers good for weight loss?
-Not really and here’s why.
+Saltine crackers are not particularly good for weight loss, and here’s why.

 Why Saltine Crackers Are Bad for Weight Loss

 Saltines are an empty carb source whose popularity greatly increased during the Great Depression because they were widespread and inexpensive.
 That doesn’t mean they’re healthy.
-In fact, they basically break down to sugar and salt, and provide virtually none of the vitamins and minerals that help with weight loss.
-Let’s look at their ingredients to see why saltine crackers are not good for weight loss
+In fact, they basically break down to sugar and salt, and provide virtually none of the vitamins and minerals that assist with weight loss.
+Let’s look at their ingredients to see why saltine crackers are not good for weight loss:

 Five saltines contain about 70 calories and 1.5 grams of fat.
 While this isn’t significant on its own, these calories just break down to sugar.
 Unless you are about to work out, or have just worked out, this burst of sugar can do more harm than good, especially coming from a refined, processed source.

-Saltines are made using highly-refined flour, which is full of simple carbohydrates, and these are known to spike blood sugar and contribute towards obesity [3].
+Saltines are made using highly-refined flour, which is full of simple carbohydrates, and these are known to spike blood sugar and contribute towards obesity.3

 When blood sugar levels rise, your body releases insulin to break it down.
 When the sugar has been absorbed and your body stops producing insulin, you may quickly feel hungry again.
-See how this pattern can work against you?
-Simple carbs can wreak havoc on your blood sugar and metabolism, especially if you have diabetes, obesity, or heart disease [4] [5].
+This pattern can work against you, as simple carbs can wreak havoc on your blood sugar and metabolism, especially if you have diabetes, obesity, or heart disease.4, 5

 Five saltines contain 12g of carbohydrates.
 Weight loss efforts will grind to a halt if you load up on simple carbs because they don’t sustain your metabolism, and they provide you with little more than sugar.
 One of the best rules for weight loss is to focus on complex carbs rather than simple carbs.

-Five saltines contain about one gram of protein, and you absolutely need protein to help build and repair muscles as well as lose weight [6].
-Five saltines can give you an additional gram of protein to the fruit or cheese you eat them with, but the math is simple: one gram of protein per five crackers equates to five grams of protein with 25 crackers.
-Is that small bit of protein worth all the simple carbs and salt?
-It is pretty apparent that the math isn’t working in your favor.
+Five saltines contain about one gram of protein, and you absolutely need protein to help build and repair muscles as well as lose weight.6 Five saltines can give you an additional gram of protein to the fruit or cheese you eat them with, but the math is simple: one gram of protein per five crackers equates to five grams of protein with 25 crackers.
+The minimal protein content doesn’t justify the high amount of simple carbs and salt, making it clear that the nutritional balance isn’t in your favor.
 Saltines shouldn’t be considered a reliable source of protein.

 Saltines were made to be a cheap, easy snack that stayed unspoiled while traveling or working.
 There are virtually no nutrients in saltines, except a tiny bit of potassium.
-No vitamins, no iron, next to no fiber, just simple carbs and salt.
-What else needs to be said?
+With no vitamins, no iron, almost no fiber, and only simple carbs and salt, the nutritional shortcomings speak for themselves.

 Sodium encourages bloating and water retention, and, surprisingly, just five saltine crackers contain 150mg of sodium—roughly 7% of your daily recommended intake.
 Not only do these crackers not contain much nutritional value, but they also pose a risk of giving your body too much of what it doesn’t need in order to lose weight.